Beyond Acoustic Prefixes: Persistent Grounding in Serialized Acoustic Memory for LLM-Based Multi-Talker Speech Recognition: Preliminaries

-SOT converts a multi-talker transcription into a single token sequence by ordering talkers according to their utterance onset times and inserting a speaker-change token $\langle sc \rangle$ between consecutive talkers.
-For a mixture with $K$ talkers, let $\mathbf{t}_k=[t_k^{1},\ldots,t_k^{N_k}]$ denote the token sequence of the $k$-th talker in onset order, where $N_k$ is its length.
-The serialized target sequence is defined as
+SOT formulates multi-talker ASR as single-sequence generation \cite{kanda20b_interspeech}.
+Reference transcriptions are ordered according to their utterance onset times, and a speaker-change token $\langle\mathrm{sc}\rangle$ is inserted between consecutive talkers.
+For a mixture containing $K$ talkers, let $\mathbf{t}_k$ denote the transcription of the $k$-th talker in the serialization order.
+The serialized target is